-With the help of Gurkha and South Indian troops-who were less vulnerable to the sectarian passions roiling their northern counterparts-authorities managed to regain control of the capital within a week.
+With the help of Gurkha and South Indian troops - who were less vulnerable to the sectarian passions roiling their northern counterparts - authorities managed to regain control of the capital within a week.
 Volunteers began to clean up the streets, and ration shops reopened.
 Nehru asked the governors of other Indian provinces to take in tens of thousands of Punjab refugees, to get them out of Delhi.
 He told reporters that a thousand victims had died in the rioting, though that estimate was generally considered "ridiculous," according to U.S. ambassador Henry Grady.
-Grady figured the true toll to be at least five times higher; others said twenty times.
-The section of the section of the capital within a week.
+Farady figured the true toll to be at least five times higher; others said twenty times.

 Many observers believed that the instigators of the riots had not been defeated; they had only moved on.
 On Friday, 12 September, Akali gangs rampaged through the picture-book town of Simla, breaking into the Grand Hotel and slaughtering a Muslim family in front of one of Nehru's cousins.
 Even more dangerously, the bond of trust between Delhi's Muslims and their government had been broken.
 When Gandhi visited the Purana Qila to promise that food was on its way, refugees angrily shouted that they preferred to eat chapatis from Lahore than anything provided by Nehru's administration.
-37
+The service of the riots had not been defeated; the riots had not been defeated; they had not serve the service of the riots had not been defeated; they had not serve the riots had not serve they had not

 Many if not most of Delhi's Muslims now believed that they had no future in India's capital.
 "The atmosphere in Delhi today is such that a Muslim appears in public only at the risk of his life, and there is no assurance that either police or Indian Army troops will interfere if he is attacked," a U.S. diplomat wrote in mid-September.
 By the end of the month, the cabinet minister in charge of refugees estimated that 90 percent of the Purana Qila's miserable inmates wanted nothing more than a speedy removal to Pakistan.
-39

 When Jinnah gathered his ministers on Tuesday, 9 September, to address the burgeoning crisis in Delhi, one key figure was missing.
 Zahid Hussain, Pakistan's high commissioner, was supposed to have flown in from the Indian capital to brief the cabinet personally.
 He never showed up.
 In the previous forty-eight hours, Hussain's cables from Delhi had grown increasingly alarming.
-40 Hundreds of Muslim refugees had carpeted the grounds of his house, he reported, and the embassy's food supplies were running out.
+Hundreds of Muslim refugees had carpeted the grounds of his house, he reported, and the embassy's food supplies were running out.
 Hussain described the Indian government as either intent on eliminating the capital's Muslim population or indifferent to its fate.
 Army troops were openly gunning down innocent Muslims.
 Tens of thousands of Sikh and Hindu villagers from the surrounding countryside were supposedly mobilizing to "fall upon Delhi to give a final blow."
-In one of his last cables, Hussain had warned, "The entire Muslim population of India is facing total extermination."41
+In one of his last cables, Hussain had warned, "The entire Muslim population of India is facing total extermination."

 When he heard that the Pakistani ambassador was on his way to see Jinnah, Mountbatten sent an aide to the airport to yank the hysterical envoy off the plane.
 "Had he gone to Karachi in such a frame of mind the picture painted to the Governor-General of Pakistan would have sent Mr. Jinnah through the roof," Ismay explained to the British ambassador in Delhi.
-In fact, when Hussain didn't show up, the Pakistanis initially feared that he, too, had been killed.
-42
+In fact, when Hussain didn't show up, the Pakistanis initially feared that he, too, had been killed.42